vandofb/GitLab-QA/README.md

 All the scenarios you can run are described in the [What tests can be run?](/docs/what_tests_can_be_run.md) documentation.

+Note: The GitLab QA tool requires that [Docker](https://docs.docker.com/install/) is installed.

 ### How to add new scenarios

 Scenarios (test cases) and scripts to run them are located in the